-The creaky doors, bleak hallways and spooky rooms of old buildings create the perfect setting for ghost stories and scary movies, but can thrill-seeking guests find more than just a fictional tale?
+What was that sound?
+If you find joy in creaky doors, bleak hallways and spooky rooms in old buildings, pursue your happiness at 13 of our must-see haunted attractions.
+Pennsylvania’s storied past creates the perfect setting for ghost stories and frightening tours – be it an eerie battlefield or ghost-ridden prison.
 Check out these haunted and historic hot spots in Pennsylvania, and be ready for some bizarre encounters with the supernatural.

 Eastern State Penitentiary - Philadelphia and its Countryside

 In 1829, the first prisoner walked through the doors of Eastern State Penitentiary.
-It closed its doors as a penitentiary in 1971, and now lies deteriorated and empty.
+It closed as a penitentiary in 1971 and now lies deteriorated and empty.
 It is said that the lingering spirits of the isolated prisoners still haunt the cell blocks of this National Historic Landmark, making it one of America’s most haunted prisons.
-Today, that same intrigue remains and guests can experience the haunted prison on a tour or at special events offered year round.
-New for 2014, visitors can witness “The Big Graph,” a massive infographic structure illustrating incarceration rates over 120 years, as well as trends in U.S. corrections policies.
+Today, that same intrigue remains, and guests can experience the haunted prison on a tour or at special events offered year round.

 Deemed by the Travel Channel as “one of the most haunted inns in America,” this creepy inn takes much pride in its history and ghost lore.
 During the infamous and bloody battle of Gettysburg, sharpshooters used to hide in the attic of the Farnsworth House and shoot through the windows.
 Today, the ghosts of those same soldiers, and their victims, have yet to rest in peace.
 To continue the haunted experience, visitors can take a walk-through or go on one of various tours available for this haunted location to experience looming spirits for themselves.
-Be sure to check out the schedule for their Deluxe Paranormal Nights released for 2015.
+Be sure to check out the schedule for their Paranormal Nights, held monthly.

 Carbon County Old Jail - Pocono Mountains